 The timepieces are powered by a robust, reliable and precise IWC mechanical movement.
 They also share other features such as a 44,5mm diameter, a 60m water resistance, luminous characteristics, date and day display, soft-iron inner case for protection against magnetic fields and a glass secured against displacement caused by drops in air pressure.
 Each piece has a screw-in titanium back with the squadron’s patch.

 It’s a colourful season for the Richard Mille feminine watches.
 This capsulecollection reveals three new RM 07-01 models, and each model is limited at 50 pieces.
 Just like the bold and gourmand RM 07-03, RM 16-01 and RM 37-01 that Richard Mille launched in its Bonbon collection, these pastel “Blue”, “Pink” and “Lavender’” pieces are true technical marvels.

 Signature of the manufacture, the tonneau-shaped case is made in white gold and its bezel and back display a coloured high-tech ceramic: pink with cerulean-lilac rubber strap, lavender with coral-tangerine rubber strap, and blue with olive-aqua rubber strap.
 As an expert of new materials, Richard Mille was able to produce these timepieces with TZP (Tetragonal Zirconia Polycrystal) ceramic.
 Which is durable, scratch-resistant and hypoallergenic.

 Director of Creation and Development Cécile Guenat makes a point of always designing very artistic dials with patterns that are part botanical with six lobbed, part sunburst, and part Art Deco.

-The three models are powered by a skeletonized self-winding calibre visible through the dial.
+A skeletonized self-winding calibre powers the three models and is visible through the dial.
 On the back, the wearer can observe the inner workings and oscillating weight in red gold.